Platform Selection Guide¶

 On-Premises or Hybrid¶

-Self-hosted options: ClickHouse, DuckDB Hybrid option: Databricks (private cloud)
+Self-hosted options: ClickHouse, DuckDB Hybrid options: Databricks SQL (private cloud)

 adapter = ClickHouseAdapter(